juanreza/RepData_PeerAssessment1/CodeBook.md

 ###1.
 Cleaning Variable names.

    Variable names are derived from feature names.

+   UNITS are included in the column (abbreviated) feature name !!!!!!!

+   For example, the column "tBa-X-Mean" tells you that the values are in units of ACCELERATION ( "a" ).
+   See Table 1.

    The justification for this cleaning operation is that the data is hard to follow in a spreadsheet or print out with header names that are quite long.
 They are often so similar that it amounts to a lot of visual noise.